-This year Greenline Africa Trust will be facilitating both projects, along with the support of the local Youth involved in the initiative, who will be carrying out the Clean up prior, during and after the marathon for the recycling project.
-They will take all the plastic to the Victoria Falls Recycling Project which is a project that Greenline Africa are overseeing and which is used to empower youth and women to run with, the current support of Victoria Falls Safari Lodge and some of the other hotels and lodges.
-This is a pilot project at the moment which they hope to explore and expand on further.
+In 2018 Greenline Africa Trust facilitated both projects, along with the support of the local Youth involved in the initiative, who carried out the Clean up prior, during and after the marathon for the recycling project.
+They took all the plastic to the Victoria Falls Recycling Project which was a project that Greenline Africa were overseeing and which was used to empower youth and women to run with, the current support of Victoria Falls Safari Lodge and some of the other hotels and lodges.
+This was a pilot project at the moment which they hope to explore and expand on further.

-Following on from the Marathon’s support of the ELE Fence last year, this year will see a renewed support around this project with the introduction and expansion of it, with the inclusion of the ELE Bee Fence.
+Following on from the Marathon’s support of the ELE Fence in 2017, 2018 saw a renewed support around this project with the introduction and expansion of it, with the inclusion of the ELE Bee Fence.

-The Victoria Falls Marathon for 2018 will support the ELE Bee Fence, a project that will support conservation and communities in Victoria Falls.
+The Victoria Falls Marathon for 2018 supported the ELE Bee Fence, a project that supports conservation and communities in Victoria Falls.

 Greenline Africa is a locally based Trust that works with local communities and the beehives are made by community Women.
-The number of hives will be increased along the Zambezi National Park bordering the Mkhosana High Density community.
-A community group will be trained to run and monitor the project and it is our hope that the bee fence will not only keep out the elephant from the town but will also provide honey for the community.
-The project will also be linked to the Elephant research project where several elephant have been collared so that their movements can be tracked and it is going to be interesting to see the impact of the ELE Bee Fence and what impact this has on the movement of the elephant within the High Density area.
+The number of hives was increased along the Zambezi National Park bordering the Mkhosana High Density community.
+A community group was trained to run and monitor the project and it was our hope that the bee fence will not only keep out the elephant from the town but would also provide honey for the community.
+The project was also linked to the Elephant research project where several elephant have been collared so that their movements can be tracked and it was interesting to see the impact of the ELE Bee Fence and what impact this has on the movement of the elephant within the High Density area.